Close Banner

 Guide to Magic Kingdom Fireworks — View from California Grill at the Contemporary Resort

 We have to mention one of the best spots outside of the park — California Grill.
 This rooftop restaurant gives incredible views while enjoying Californian cuisine.
-And the best news — the restaurant is offering a limited-time, 50th-anniversary menu!
 Just know you will be getting an off-center view, but this unique vantage point makes up for it.
 There's even a special observation deck to watch the show with the music piped in.
 If you're dining during the show, the music is played and the lights are dimmed.
 But every dinner guest gets a special perk!
-If you've eaten at the California Grill at any time during dinner service, you can return to watch the fireworks later from the observation deck — just show your receipt.
+If you've eaten at the California Grill at any time during the day, you can return to watch the fireworks later from the observation deck.
+Just show your receipt!

 There is also a hidden gem of a spot by the walkway between the Contemporary and Bay Lake Tower.
 If you turn left as you exit the Contemporary, there is limited seating on the balcony beneath the monorail.